psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 Mr. Pring considered at the time that the said deputation took upon themselves to wait upon the Council and lecture them upon the immoral state of the town, that they were going somewhat out of their way, and could not help thinking that their worthy Town Clerk, who headed that deputation, would have been better employed in his office.
 However, they thought perhaps there were some matters which might be rectified, and instructed their police to be watchful and keep the streets clear, and people moving; and their inspector had shown that generally speaking there was no necessity for interference except on Sundays, and then it was a delicate matter, as people stood about talking with each other after coming out of the various places of worship.
 Well, the police, in the execution of their duty, civilly requested a group, who were thus standing together in the High-street, to " move on," and they turned out to be a tradesman's family, who had since been to them complaining of the impertinence of the police in this respect.
 He had opportunities of being acquainted with the state of other military towns, and he could say with Mr. Pinnock, that Newport was not to be compared with any of them.
 Take Portsmouth, Winchester, Chatham, or even the fashionable town of Southampton, and immorality exhibited itself in a much greater degree in those towns than in Newport— (hear).
 ```

-At this point, an explosive revelation appeared to have been made regarding the "secret reports" from the Town Missionarey, and the implication that members of the council or the magistracy might themselves be indulging in liaisons with some of the lower classes of female company,
+At this point, an explosive revelation appeared to have been made regarding the "secret reports" from the Town Missionary, and the implication that members of the council or the magistracy might themselves be indulging in liaisons with some of the lower classes of female company,

 ```{admonition} The shocking state of morals was no surprise
 :class: dropdown